AuroraB0real/H-azteca/README.md

-# H-azteca
+# amplexus duration
-Effect of the sexual proportion on the amplexus success in the H. azteca amphipod.
+method for estimate the amplexus duration